 And there you have it- the components to an awesome spin class.
 Cycle on!
 I know you can believe in yourself!

-(No affiliate links or sponsored brands in this post- none of these companies know who I am!)
+(No sponsored brands in this post- none of these companies know who I am!)

 Today I was supposed to be hobbling and whining and telling you that although it was really hard and it rained can you believe it seriously, not fair I made it 100 miles on my bike.
 106 after the apparent construction sent the riders for a funny loop, which, you know, SUCKERS.